What is National Feral Cat Day?

 Volunteer with Alley Cat Allies

 Alley Cat Allies, which formed in 1990, has done amazing work to spread awareness about this problem and develop solutions for it.
-The organization will host many events on National Feral Cat Day, and through the organization you can help hold spay/neuter clinics and food/supply drives, encourage official governmental proclamations regarding TNR policies, and more.
+Through the organization you can help hold spay/neuter clinics and food/supply drives, encourage official governmental proclamations regarding TNR policies, and more.

 Why We Love National Feral Cat Day